 Broadly we can think about school health in terms of what is required for children to be healthy.
 One of the most well-known frameworks for making school health concrete and parsing it into major component areas is UNESCO’s Focusing Resources on Effective School Health (FRESH) framework.
 In this framework, there are four pillars of school health:

 - Policies.
-Are there national, sub-national as well as school policies that make children safe and signal a commitment to every child’s health?
+National, sub-national as well as school policies that make children safe and signal a commitment to every child’s health.

 - Services.
-What sort of routine health services are offered at the school to students and are those appropriate and adequate for the students’ needs?
-Services vary and examples include school feeding, deworming, HIV/AIDS prevention education, treatment for malaria and routine screenings for vision and hearing, among others.
+Routine health services delivered through schools that are appropriate and adequate for the students’ needs.
+These services vary by setting and examples include school meals, deworming, and routine vision and oral screenings, HPV vaccination, among others.

 - Education.
-Are students provided with age-appropriate information to empower them to take ownership over their health and well-being?
+Providing students with age-appropriate information to empower them to take ownership over their health and well-being.

 What We Know About the Benefits of Strong School-Health Programs